-- Some medications - such as the sleeping drug, Ambien.
+- Some medications, such as the sleeping drug, Ambien

-- Some seizure disorders.
+- Some seizure disorders

 Also known as dissociative amnesia, this is caused by an emotional shock, such as:

-- Being the victim of a violent crime
+- a violent crime

-- Sexual abuse
+- sexual or other abuse

-- Being involved in a natural disaster
+- a natural disaster

-- Being present during a terrorist act
+- a terrorist act

-A doctor will need the patient's permission to talk about their medical details with somebody else.
+The doctor will need the patient's permission to talk about their medical details with somebody else.

 - When did the memory problems start?

-- How did the memory problems evolve?
+- How did they develop?

-- Has the patient ever had cancer?
+- Have they ever had cancer?

-- Sensory function
+- sensory function

 The doctor may also check the patient's:

-- Short-term memory
+- short-term memory

-- Long-term memory
+- long-term memory